This blistered tomato pasta with mascarpone comes together quickly and easily, for a perfect weeknight meal.

-In a large skillet, heat 1 Tbsp. olive oil over medium heat.
+- In a large skillet, heat the olive oil over medium heat.
 Add garlic and cook, stirring, until tender and fragrant.
 Add chopped tomatoes and vodka, if using.
 Stir to combine.
 Reduce heat to low, while you put the pasta on to cook.
-(If using angelhair pasta, it will take only a few minutes to cook!).
+(If using angel hair pasta, it will take only a few minutes to cook!).

-Once pasta is cooked, increase heat on skillet to medium.
+- Once pasta is cooked, increase heat on skillet to medium.
 Add mascarpone, arugula and a good sprinkling of salt and freshly ground pepper.
 Remove pasta straight from boiling water to skillet with tongs.
-Toss to combine, adding a splash of pasta water if needed, to loosen.
+Toss to combine, adding additional hot pasta water if needed, to loosen the sauce.
 Remove from heat and stir in some shavings of Parmesan.
 Taste and season with salt and pepper to taste.
 Serve garnished with additional shaved Parmesan.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!